Budgeting. (I know, I know…) [all resources]

 - Mr. Money Mustache has a cult following, and if you want to save money and get out of the cycle of compulsory work, you’ll see why.

-- JD Roth is also a classic dad-type finance writer so check him out.
+- JD Roth is also a classic dad-type finance writer so check him out if you want that.

 Books for Self-Study